PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

 2. Implemented the environment configuration system
 3. Set up the routing system with auto_route
 4. Implemented the theme management system
-5. Created the onboarding feature with domain, application, infrastructure, and presentation layers
+5. Implemented the onboarding feature with domain, application, infrastructure, and presentation layers
 6. Refined the onboarding UI components:
    - Created a dedicated OnboardingHeader widget for better maintainability
    - Updated buttons with gradient backgrounds to match design